Latest News

 On the Rebound?

-The Turkish gas-fired electricity generation has risen by 52% in the first half 2025 compared to the opening half 2024.
+The Turkish gas-fired electricity generation has risen by 52% in the first half 2025 compared to the first half 2024.
 This has given gas market bulls reason for optimism.

 The recent gas-fired electricity generation peaks are still below the previous production spikes.
-This suggests that Turkey's energy firms are hesitant to rely too heavily on gas.
+This suggests that Turkey's energy firms remain cautious about over-relying on gas to produce electricity.

 Solar power continues to grow, with the output of solar and wind farms reaching a record 30 percent share in electricity last month.